FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 We only send these reports if there is intercept, reject, or reversal activity.

 SCO disburses intercept payments to you each month through a fund transfer or warrant.
 Only state agencies are eligible for a fund transfer.
-If you cannot reconcile this amount with your weekly offset reports, please call the IIC Program staff at (916) 845-5344.
+If you cannot reconcile the disbursement amount with your weekly offset reports, please call the IIC Program staff at (916) 845-5344.

-Occasionally, we intercept funds in error resulting from misapplied payments that cause a credit on the wrong account.
-If we determine your agency received funds in error, then we will reduce your monthly payment amount by the reversal amount.
+Occasionally, we intercept funds in error as a result of misapplied payments that cause a credit on the wrong account.
+If we determine your agency received funds in error, we will reduce your monthly payment amount by the reversal amount.
 The reversal will be done in the month the error is identified.
 We send you a weekly/monthly Intercept Reversal Notice advising you of these reversals, including the following information:

 - Agency name